-Tallmadge -- The Tallmadge City Schools Board of Education and Tallmadge Teachers Association are in the midst of labor negotiations that the TTA said center on one sticking point: "working conditions."
+Tallmadge -- The Tallmadge City Schools Board of Education and Tallmadge Teachers Association are in the midst of labor negotiations that center around one sticking point: "working conditions."

 The approximately 160 members of the TTA -- all the teachers and guidance counselors in the school district -- have been working without a contract since it expired June 30.
 Representatives from both sides say they're not sure when they'll come to an agreement.

-About 50 members of the TTA attended the Board of Education meeting Aug.
-21 -- the first meeting of the new school year.
+About 50 members of the TTA attended the Board of Education meeting tonight -- the first meeting of the new school year.

-Although neither the School Board nor the labor union discussed specifics, both citing an agreement not to disclose particulars of the talks during the bargaining process, TTA President Jeff Moyer said his group isn't in "crisis" or considering striking.
+Although neither the School Board nor the labor union specifically identified the negotiation obstacle, both citing an agreement not to disclose particulars of the talks during the bargaining process, TTA President Jeff Moyer says his group isn't in "crisis" or considering striking.
 He said the general topic of "working conditions" excludes anything of a financial nature.

 Superintendent Jeff Ferguson declined to comment about the negotiations, saying that both parties have agreed to bargain in good faith.

 School Board President Rick Kellar told Obney his perspective was "interesting" and referred to a previous discussion the Board had with the TTA's negotiators.
-He said if the union members had been at that meeting then they might not be opposed to the Board's perspective.
+He said if the union members had been at that meeting then they might not be in opposition of the Board's perspective.

 "You can get caught up in that one little issue that I think is more of a statewide issue -- the union at the state level -- than of the TTA, but you guys are welcome to adopt that statewide position ... ," Kellar said.
 "I think we're pretty fair as a Board.
 I think we're pretty supportive as a Board ..."